StevenLShafer/COVID19/Readme.md

 # Daily Modeling and Update of the COVID-19 Pandemic

 ## Overview:
 This is my analysis, not Stanford’s.
 My plots and regressions are intended to understand the trajectory of COVID.
 It is not confidential and can be freely shared.
 The R program code is available in this repository.
-The daily updates can be accessed at https://1drv.ms/u/s!AuOyHP_aTIy7rowrt2AjGpWm_frnEQ?e=KBcNbh.
+All of the daily updates can be accessed at https://1drv.ms/u/s!AuOyHP_aTIy7rowrt2AjGpWm_frnEQ?e=KBcNbh.
+The latest update can be accessed at https://drive.google.com/drive/u/1/folders/1EGPI7ZUEjRoZd7e9BFK4fT0IV4hxJHFT.

 Please contact me at steven.shafer@Stanford.edu if you would like to be added or removed from the recipient list.
 Suggestions are most welcome!
 You are welcome to use the R code on GitHub for any purpose.